Dear reader of ADxS.org, please excuse the disruption.

 Histamine

-Histamine is a neurotransmitter and hormone and could play a relevant role in ADHD.
+Histamine is a biogenic amine and acts as a neurotransmitter and hormone.
+It could have a relevant significance in ADHD.

 Histamine regulates the release of dopamine.
 Almost all ADHD medications increase histamine.
 Histamine appears to be reduced in ADHD.

 H3 antagonists, which increase histamine as a result, have a beneficial effect on various ADHD symptoms as well as on social symptoms in ASD.
 ADHD and ASD very often occur comorbidly.
-Histamine could also play a role in the day-night rhythm disorders that are common in ADHD.
+Histamine could also play a role in the disorders of the day-night rhythm that are common in ADHD.

 Histamine is toxic in high doses.
 Spoiled fish triggers histamine poisoning within 20 minutes.